Run scripts locally

-LoadRunner Developer enables you to execute your script locally from the command line, with up to 50 concurrent Vusers.
+LoadRunner Developer enables you to execute your script locally from the command line, or from your IDE, with up to 50 concurrent Vusers.
 No license is required.

 To run a DevWeb script from the command line, you can define an execution mode command line argument, single or load, with the relevant flags.
 (If the command does not include the execution mode, single mode is used by default.)

 After the flags, you define the script directory.
 This directory must contain a main.js file and a scenario.yml file, and optionally an rts.yml file.

 The following table describes the execution modes and arguments:

 Runs either one or multiple iterations for a single Vuser, regardless of the supplied scenario.yml file.

 Runs the script, using the scenario settings defined in the script's scenario.yml file to schedule the Vusers.
 For more information, see scenario.yml.

 In addition, the following arguments can be used: